This article was updated June 17, 2020 with information from the new PPP Forgiveness Application 3608EZ and the 19th Interim Final Rule.

 However, you’ll still need to fill out the application with your lender.
 Keep in mind that ultimately your lender will process your forgiveness application so you will need to follow their instructions.

-All borrowers must submit the following to their lender:
+All borrowers using this form must submit the following to their lender:

-The PPP Borrower Demographic Information page on page 11 is optional and does not affect forgiveness.
+The PPP Borrower Demographic Information is optional and does not affect forgiveness.

 As you follow along here, note that we have copied actual fields and their instructions from the SBA application.
 Tips in italics below those fields are our comments, based on our understanding of the current guidance.